emilyhopegrove/emilyhopegrove/README.md

 ## Personal Story and Impact 🌟

-My journey from digital marketing to software engineering has been quite a ride. 🎢 Starting out in marketing, I was on the frontlines, seeing how technology affects people every day.
+My journey from digital marketing to software engineering has been quite a ride. 🎢 Starting out in digital marketing (I was an SEO Writer & Strategist for [The Money Manual](https://www.themoneymanual.com/author/emily-grove)
+, I was on the frontlines, seeing how technology affects people every day.
 It was all about understanding the user: what they want, how they feel, and what makes them click.
 That's where my love for the human side of tech began. 💖

 Making the jump to software engineering felt like coming home in a strange way.
 If marketing is telling the story of tech, engineering is writing that story. 📝 And while they seem worlds apart, they both revolve around people.
 It’s like two sides of the same coin. 💰